mavillez/Oblivion/docs/source/quick_start.rst

   #SBATCH --exclusive
   #SBATCH --partition=debug

+  export PMIX_MCA_psec=native

   srun ./code_executable

 In this script we are setting the number of MPI tasks (ntasks), the number of cores per task (cpus-per-task) and the number of tasks per CPU also referred as socket (ntasks-per-socket).
 So, this script imposes that 1 core executes 1 MPI task.
 The compute nodes are being used exclusively by this run (option exclusive), and the queue, which in SLURM is called partition, is the debug queue.
 Finally the code is executed using srun.

-4. Available Resources and Jobs in the Queue
+5. Available Resources and Jobs in the Queue
 --------------------------------------------

 To see what compute nodes ara vailable use